RievoCante/lib-light/README.md

 - Mock data only (no real API integration)
 - Portrait orientation only
-- Light theme only (except Settings page uses light theme even in dark mode)
 - No order execution functionality
 - No real-time data updates
-- No push notifications
+- No push notifications (in-app notifications only)
+- US Stock and Mutual Fund tabs use same mock data as Thai Stock

 ## License